google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-With `preload` value set to `auto`, we're saying that downloading the entire
+With `preload` value set to `auto`, we're saying th at downloading the entire
 video right away is considered desirable.

 ```